1MachineElf/qmk_firmware/keyboards/acheron/shark/keymaps/sb4dv/README.md

 ## Background
 The **S**mall **B**oard **4** **D**vorak & **V**im (**SB4DV**) keymap is the eldritch fusion of these three grand designs:
- - Focus on US-Dvorak.
+ - US-Dvorak.
- - Vim-style navigation cluster.
+ - Vim-style navigation.
  - Small enough to be adapted to many Ortho/Ergo boards running QMK.

 The SB4DV keymap uses only 34 keys.
 The top 30 keys are just the alphas.
 There are no outer modifiers like with the [Atreus42](https://atreus.technomancy.us/), but unlike the Atreus, the full bottom row has been reduced to just 4 keys.
 Between the outermost layer change keys (Mods & Nums), there are only the shift and space keys.